majidakbari/awesome-app/readme.md

 * Strong error handling
 * Using PM2 advanced production process manager

+## Challenge tackling
+This app is meant to capture some specific Tribe webhooks and dispatch an event to a message broker.
+We are only interested in registered users' webhook.
+Then we will fire an event to the broker (that is RabbitMq in this case) and some consumers could react to these events and perform the desired action.
+For instance, we can send a bouquet of flowers to their address!
+Implementing the consumers logic is out of this project's scope.

 ## Installation guide
 Follow these steps to simply run the project.